roytang/blog/collections/quiznights/events/2013/04/10152175870363912/index.md

 Quiz night! (@ Amici Greenhills) http://4sq.com/14PWZXi

 Jaime L. Garcia I was not able to answer tonight's Dr Who q, had to steal. :p It was the home planet of the Daleks

+> Amici quiz night last Thursday, had a few good cats but unfortunately only managed fifth.
+As usual lol.